Sajo8/chukwas-labyrinth/README.md

 - GT3000 for helping me get started
 - Kenney for his amazing tileset which I used as the background and as walls

+## Future Ideas

+- Turtle Marine
+    - Removes all wall tiles
+    - Or lets the player phase through walls
+- Slow down for 10 seconds
+- Super vision lights up the whole map.

 ## Current Version Gif

 Whenever I make significant changes, I'll update this link to a gif of how the game currently looks.

+**Note:** This gif thing is essentially useless now; I don't want to show you how to solve a level in a preview gif and I won't make them very long.
+Best way to assess it now is to just download and play the game.

 July 15, 2019
 https://i.imgur.com/VQigott.mp4